-The table below is an example.
-Please consult with your department's ABET coordinator when filling this out.

-Ou tcome Coverage 1.
+Outcome Coverage 1.
 An ability to identify, formulate, and solve engineering problems by applying principles of engineering, science, and mathematics.
 High 2.
+An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors .

-An ability to apply both analysis and synthesis in the engineering design process, resulting in designs that meet desired needs.
-3. An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
-4. An ability to communicate effectively with a range of audiences 5.
-An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
-6. An ability to recognize the ongoing need for additional knowledge and locate, evaluate, integrate, and apply this knowledge appropriately.
-7. An ability to function effectively on teams that establish goals, plan tasks, meet deadlines, and analyze risk and uncertainty
+3. An ability to communicate effectively with a range of audiences 4.
+An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts 5.
+An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives 6.
+An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions 7.
+An ability to acquire and apply new knowledge as needed, using appropriate learning strategies

-\Coverage is given as high, medium, or low.
-An empty box indicates that this outcome is not covered or assessed in the course.